ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the verification above fails (i.e., there are no matching scope entries specifying the "Read" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.

 Otherwise, after a successful processing of the GET request, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload the representation of the group configuration as specified in {{config-repr}}.
 The exact content of the payload reflects the current configuration of the OSCORE group.
-This includes both configuration properties and status properties.
+This includes both configuration parameters and status parameters.

 The response payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.